Terms & Conditions

 General Information and Code of Conduct

-These rules were created to provide a safe and friendly environment and to maintain order within the household.
+These rules were created to provide a safe and friendly environment and to maintain order within the household

 This document was designed to provide you with some useful information and details should you need any help or advice over the up-coming semester.
 As your landlord, we have the responsibility to provide you with a good standard of accommodation and service.
-In return, we expect you to respect your accommodation, your fellow students and the local residents living around you.
+In return, we expect you to respect your accommodation, your fellow housemates and the local residents living around you.

 If some unfortunate incident should occur, you may be held legally accountable if there is negligence on your part so it is the utmost importance you take all things mentioned here into account.
-Living in a shared home as an adult brings with it serious responsibilities and being aware is essential to a successful stay.
+Living in a shared home as an adult brings with it serious responsibilities and being aware is essential for a successful stay.

 Please read everything carefully until the end.
 You will be asked to agree.

-Living with flat-mates:
+1) Living with flat-mates:

 Please remember that you are living with other people, which means that there are certain social obligations involved vis-à-vis other flat-mate members.